-NOTE: THIS IS A VERY LARGE (1400 sq. ft.)
-RENOVATED 3 BEDROOM, 2 BATHROOM APT., WITH A GREAT, PANORAMIC PARK, LAKE AND CITY VIEW FROM THE LIVING ROOM (OF THE WEST AND EAST SIDE, ALL THE WAY DOWN FIFTH AVENUE TO THE EMPIRE STATE BUILDING).
+THIS IS A VERY LARGE (1400 sq. ft.), RENOVATED 3 BEDROOM, 2 FULL BATHROOM APARTMENT (no half bathrooms), WITH A LARGE, WINDOWED EAT-IN KITCHEN, A LARGE SEPARATE LIVING ROOM, AND A GREAT, PANORAMIC PARK, LAKE AND CITY VIEW FROM THE LIVING ROOM (see description below).

 I have lived in the apartment since 2011.

-THE BEDROOM HAS A NEW, QUEEN-SIZED, HIGH QUALITY MATTRESS AND BOX SPRING, AND A METAL BED FRAME, AN OPTIONAL DHURRIE OR KILLIM RUG, AND OPTIONAL ORIGINAL ART WORKS BY WELL-KNOWN ARTISTS.
+THE BEDROOMS HAVE HIGH QUALITY BEDS AND OPTIONAL DHURRIE OR KILLIM RUGS; AND ORIGINAL ART WORKS BY WELL-KNOWN ARTISTS WILL BE AVAILABLE.

-THE BEDROOM HAS A LARGE DOUBLE-DOOR WALK-IN CLOSET, WITH A HANGING POLE, 2 LARGE SHELVES, AND A LARGE FLOOR SPACE FOR SHOES, ETC.
+BOTH BEDROOMS HAVE LARGE DOUBLE-DOOR WALK-IN CLOSETS, WITH A HANGING POLE, 2 LARGE SHELVES, AND A LARGE FLOOR SPACE FOR SHOES, ETC.

-ALL THE BEDROOMS HAVE NEW A/Cs WITH NUMEROUS FEATURES, AND THEY HAVE THE HIGHEST POSSIBLE ENERGY-EFFICIENCY RATING, SO SUMMER ELECTRIC BILLS ARE NOT TOO HIGH.
+ALL THE BEDROOMS AND THE LIVING ROOM HAVE NEW A/Cs WITH NUMEROUS FEATURES, AND THEY HAVE THE HIGHEST AVAILABLE ENERGY-EFFICIENCY RATING, SO SUMMER ELECTRIC BILLS ARE NOT HIGH.